bernatbellmunt/ironh_project3/README.md

 - Presence of Design Companies in my city
 - Presence of successful tech startups

-As I want the best for employees, I will add too, the average wage / cost of live into my formula.
+As I want the best for employees, I will add too, the average wage / cost of living index into my formula.

 **Knowing all this, lets find our best office!**